-For master's degree programs, the minimum requirement is 24 semester hours plus thesis or equivalent.
+For master's degree programs, the minimum requirement is 24 semester hours plus thesis or 30 hours with no thesis or the equivalent.
 For M.A. and M.S. programs, one academic year must be in full-time residence status or its equivalent part-time study in this School of Liberal Arts.
 For M.F.A. programs, the resident study requirement is the same, except that upon the recommendation of the student's department or program chair and approval of the dean, work taken in Tulane Summer Session may be considered resident study.